-Venipuncture is performed to collect 5 ml. of blood which is transferred to a test tube containing a pinch of oxalate crystals mixture.
+Venipuncture is performed to collect 5 ml. of blood which is transferred to a test tube containing a pinch of oxalate crystals.
 The blood is mixed with anticoagulant by rolling the tube between the palms of both hands.
-Blood is taken in the Pasteur pipette and introduced into the Wintrobe tube up to the mark ten (10) without introducing air bubble.
+Blood is introduced into the Wintrobe tube up to the mark ten (10) with Pasteur pipette and without introducing air bubble.
 This is achieved by dipping the pipette to the bottom of the Wintrobe tube and drawing the tip upwards as the blood is ejected into the tube.
 The tube with blood is centrifuged at 3000 r.p.m. for 15 minutes.